Drug and Alcohol Rehab in Surrey

 The first step in any patient’s rehab admission is to undertake an orientation that allows them to familiarise themselves with the clinic.

-Upon arrival, you’ll be greeted by a member of the admissions team, who will help you process any documentation, finalise your treatment plan, and show you around the facility.
+Upon arrival, you’ll be greeted by a member of the admissions team, who will help you process any documentation, finalise your treatment plan, and show you around the rehab facility.

 Any reputable rehab centre understands the importance of being able to communicate with loved ones during the recovery process, and that social isolation is a key cause of relapse.